Commercial model

 Price TBA

 The DOBOT Atom is a Humanoid robot built by DOBOT.
 DOBOT Atom is a full-size humanoid robot platform focused on dexterous manipulation and human-like straight-knee walking.
 DOBOT states Atom has 28 upper-body degrees of freedom, ±0.05 mm precision, and ROM-1 embodied AI with 7.7× industry-standard compute.
-The robot was publicly announced in 2025.
+The robot debuted global mass production and delivery on June 27, 2025, at a launch conference in Nagoya, Japan.

 At a listed price of $79,000, it positions itself in the enterprise segment of the humanoid market.
 See all DOBOT robots on the DOBOT page.